Gasworks Tunnel: Design

 The Gasworks Tunnel consists of three parallel bores, officially named the East Bore, Centre Bore, and West Bore.
 These carry six lines lettered A–F respectively and are all 528 yd in length and are situated to from the zero point at London King's Cross railway station, from where mileage on the East Coast Main Line is measured.
 The architecture is simple in nature, with circular portals decorated with a cornice and voussoir.

+The speed limit in all the bores is 20 mph towards King's Cross (up direction) and 45 mph away from King's Cross (down direction).
+All six lines are designed to be used bi-directionally, and all three bores contain points, with the east and central bores containing a trailing point and the west and central bores containing a facing point.
+These points must be used by trains to allow bi-directional access to all platforms except 2, 5, and 7.
+The tunnel, along with the other eight between King's Cross and Peterborough, is perfectly straight, unlike most of the line.
+This is because curved tunnels were not possible with the technology of the time.

 The platforms at London King's Cross cannot be lengthened because of their proximity to the Gasworks Tunnel, thus preventing longer trains from being used on the East Coast Main Line.
 An additional challenge is presented by the strong gradient, with a descent of into the bores, before ascending at a rate of towards the northern portal; despite this, it was claimed on many documents to in fact have no gradient.
-The speed limit in all the bores is 20 mph towards King's Cross (up direction) and 45 mph away from King's Cross (down direction).
-All six lines are designed to be used bi-directionally, and all three bores contain points, with the East and Central bores containing a trailing point and the West and Central bores containing a facing point.
-These points must be used by trains to allow bi-directional access to all platforms except 2, 5, and 7.
+The tunnel is the first on the line and the next tunnel down the line is the Copenhagen Tunnel.

 History

-19th Century
+19th century

 The first of the tunnel bores was built as part of the construction of the Great Northern Railway between 1851 and 1852, and was intended to carry the railway below the Regent's Canal.
 The original tunnel now forms the central of three parallel bores.
 A second bore to the east was built in 1878, and a third one to the west in 1892.
 The Gasworks Tunnel's construction was particularly challenging due to the steep gradient and narrow clearances of the railway.
 The tunnel was named after the Gas Light and Coke Company, which had a gasworks to the south of Regents Canal near the railway.

 On 29 December 1893, a passenger train travelling from King's Cross to Hatfield collided with seven empty coaches that were being shunted into the station to be used in an express service.
 In his report to the Board of Trade on the accident, railway engineer Horatio Arthur Yorke concluded that it was caused by an unexplained derailment of goods coaches, but that it was exacerbated by poor arrangements for shunting through the tunnels, which he called "hardly satisfactory".